umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-02-releasenotes.md

 ## Improved Deployment and Error Handling

-We have made significant improvements to the deployment process and error handling in Umbraco Cloud.
+We have made **significant improvements to the deployment process and error handling** in Umbraco Cloud.
 We understand that seamless deployment between environments is crucial for your developer experience when working in Umbraco Cloud, and we have worked hard to make it even better.

 Our updated deployment process facilitates that your website is deployed quickly and accurately every time you make changes to your project.
 We have also improved our error handling system to provide you with clear and concise guidance when unexpected errors occur during deployment.

 Some of the deployment issues reported by users are related to the configuration of the Umbraco Cloud project or schema mismatches between environments.
 In these scenarios, we strive to provide a helpful text that will guide you in the right direction to solve the issue at hand.

-If you are experiencing a deployment error, have a question or remark to the deployment feature, please consult our experienced support team.
+If you are experiencing a deployment error, have a question or remark to the deployment feature, please **consult our experienced support team**.
 Both the Umbraco Support and Cloud Team are dedicated to removing any friction caused by the deployments and share the vision to make the deployment process in Umbraco Cloud as perfect as it can be.

 ## Restore Content Optimization
 The latest patch releases for Umbraco Deploy have introduced some important improvements to deploy restore and transfer operations.
-The update contains significant performance improvements and should ensure that restoring and transferring content in a setup with a four-digit number of content nodes are not in danger of timing out.
+The update contains **significant performance improvements** and should ensure that **restoring and transferring content** in a setup with a four-digit number of content nodes are not in danger of timing out.

 The new configuration settings and options will work instantly on the cloud projects that previously have experienced long process times during restore and transfer operations.
 However, you might find more insight on the pages for [troubleshooting](https://docs.umbraco.com/umbraco-deploy/troubleshooting) and [configuration](https://docs.umbraco.com/umbraco-deploy/deploy-settings) for the deployment and restoring feature of Umbraco Cloud.